Sesans/login_authAPI/README.md

 # User management API

-This project is an REST API built using Java, Spring, PostgreSQL.
+This project is a REST API built on Java, Spring, PostgreSQL.
 Spring Security and JWT were used for authentication control.
+RabbitMQ broker configured for asynchronous connection.

+🎯 Objective: Study microservices design patterns, connection, lifecycle and security.

 ## Technologies